 Alcohol abuse and addiction is a terrible thing.
 However, it is not the end of the line for anyone if they choose for it not to be.
 Alcohol abuse and addiction can and does take lives and ruin lives, but it is treatable.
 Anyone and everyone who is addicted to alcohol can beat the habit with the help of a rehab program.

 The best method of addressing an alcohol addiction is with the help of an inpatient rehab center.
 This type of facility provides a controlled environment, comforting surroundings, and a skilled, compassionate staff.

 Because of dangerous withdrawal symptoms such as delirium tremens, alcohol detox can be dangerous and risky.
 Inpatient rehab negates this danger by using professional, safe, comfortable, stress-free detox.

 After detox, any alcohol addict will feel total freedom from chemical dependence.
 Once this is completed, the person can begin working on the mental and psychological sides of addiction.
-With the right counseling, therapy, life skills, electives, physical therapy, group sessions, coping strategies, relapse prevention, and all of the other great things that are offered at a rehab center, anyone who is addicted to alcohol can gain the skills and confidence to maintain sobriety.
+With the right counseling, therapy, life skills, electives, group sessions, coping strategies, relapse prevention, and all of the other great things that are offered at a rehab center, anyone who is addicted to alcohol can gain the skills and confidence to maintain sobriety.